Faith - Labor - Action

 Faith at Work

 Arise Chicago plays a unique role in labor organizing and contract campaigns where workers are seeking to leave poverty and advance their opportunities through unionization or improving their existing collective bargaining agreements.
-The Arise Chicago Faith and Labor Solidarity Center often engages both management and labor to find just solutions to workers' struggles to benefit the common good of society.
+The Arise Chicago Faith-Labor Solidarity program often engages both management and labor to find just solutions to workers' struggles to benefit the common good of society.
 Religious leaders and congregants encourage business owners in their communities to foster policies that are free from coercion, harassment, and intimidation, especially when the workers are seeking to unionize.
 Arise Chicago's religious leaders bring moral persuasion, support through public statements and prayers, and the support of their religious institutions to workplace struggles.
 In turn, the campaigns provide a vehicle for people of faith to concretely support the cause of economic justice and lift up a moral voice to bring a fuller measure of God's justice in the workplace.
 Learn more